Surija/Chinook/README.md

 * Renamed ClientModel Playlist to PlaylistDto to avoid confusion

 2. Favorite / unfavorite tracks.
 An automatic playlist should be created named "My favorite tracks"

+* Added a Service called TrackService and registered it in Program.cs file.
+* TrackService contains common methods shared by both the ArtistPage and PlaylistPage.
+* Implemented methods to mark a track as favorite and unfavorite.
+* If user has no Favorite playlist, one is created.

 4. The user's playlists should be listed in the left navbar.
 If a playlist is added (or modified), this should reflect in the left navbar.
 There is already one playlist link in the Nav Menu as an example.

 * Implemented method to get a list of all the user's playlists.